autc04/Retro68/README.md

 - CMake 2.8
 - boost
 - Glasgow Haskell Compiler (GHC)
+- GCC dependencies: GMP 4.2+, MPFR 2.3.1+ and MPC 0.8.0+
 - Apple Universal Interfaces (tested with version 3.1)
 - An ancient Mac and/or an emulator.

 The Universal Headers used to be a free download from Apple.
 However, they have taken the site offline and the license agreement prohibits redistribution, so this might be a bit hard to find nowadays.
+You do need a version that still supports 68K Mac development, so version 3.4 will NOT work.

+For Ubuntu Linux, the following should help a bit:

+    sudo apt-get install cmake ghc libboost-dev libgmp-dev libmpfr-dev libmpc-dev

 Building
 --------